-Turn the throttle up slowly until you hear the Quantum SystemTM come on with a Long Air Let-off sound.
+Turn the throttle up slowly until you hear the Quantum

+SystemTM come on with a Long Air Let-off sound.

-Continue to turn up the throttle voltage until the locomotive just starts to move in Forward (this voltage is called V-Start).
-The Diesel Motor sounds will rev up with labored sounds proportional to the locomotive's acceleration and Load setting.
+Continue to turn up the throttle voltage until the locomotive just starts to move in Forward (this voltage is called V-Start2).
+Steam exhaust (Chuffing) and optional Cylinder Cocks will sound in sync with the motion of the drive wheels.
+Labored steam exhaust sounds are produced in proportion to the locomotive's acceleration and Load setting.